bigcommerce/dev-docs-style-guide-linter/README.md

 - [`remark-lint-no-dead-urls`](https://github.com/remarkjs/remark-validate-links) ensures that external URLs in your Markdown are alive.
 - [`retext-google-styleguide`](https://github.com/gaurav-nelson/retext-google-styleguide)
 - [`retext-syntax-urls`](https://github.com/retextjs/retext-syntax-urls) classifies url-like values (example.com, index.html, www.alpha.bravo) as syntax, not natural language.
+- [`retext-repeated-words`](https://github.com/retextjs/retext-repeated-words) check for repeated words.
+  - Doesn’t warn for some words which do occur twice (the best exhibition they had had since)
+  - Doesn’t warn for initialisms (D. D. will pop up with…)
+  - Doesn’t warn for capitalised words (Duran Duran…)

 To Do
 - use `remark-lint-no-dead-urls` to validate external links while ignoring example URLs